cs220s24/discord-bot/README.md

    ```
    redis6-server
    ```
-7. Confirm the server is connected
+7. Make a third terminal and confirm the server is connected
    ```
    redis6-cli
    ```